ballerina-platform/ballerina-dev-website/learn/user-guide/security/authentication-and-authorization.md

 * `clientId` - Client ID for the client credentials grant authentication
 * `clientSecret` - Client secret for the client credentials grant authentication
 * `scopes` - Scope(s) of the access request
-* `defaultTokenExpTime` - Expiration time (in seconds) of the tokens if authorization server response does not contain an `expires_in` field
+* `defaultTokenExpTime` - Expiration time (in seconds) of the tokens if the authorization server response does not contain an `expires_in` field
 * `clockSkew` - Clock skew (in seconds) that can be used to avoid token validation failures due to clock synchronization problems
 * `optionalParams` - Map of optional parameters to be used for the authorization endpoint
 * `credentialBearer` - Bearer of the authentication credentials, which is sent to the authorization endpoint